 The management of the Company intends to nominate PricewaterhouseCoopers LLP, Chartered Accountants, for re-appointment as auditors of the Company.
-Forms of proxy given pursuant to the solicitation by the management of the Company will, on any poll, be voted as directed and, if there is no direction, for the re-appointment of PricewaterhouseCoopers LLP, Chartered Accountants, as auditors of the Company to hold office until the close of the next annual general meeting of the Company, at a remuneration to be fixed by the directors.
+Proxies given pursuant to the solicitation by Management will, on any poll, be voted as directed and, if there is no direction, for the re-appointment of PricewaterhouseCoopers LLP, Chartered Accountants, as auditors of the Company to hold office until the close of the next annual general meeting of the Company, at a remuneration to be fixed by the directors.
 PricewaterhouseCoopers LLP, Chartered Accountants, were first appointed as auditors of the Company on June 12, 2006.